satyaki-mitra/HuBERT-Whisper-Based-Speech-Emotion-Analyzer/README.md

 ## 🧠 Models Used

 ### 🔹 [HuBERT](https://arxiv.org/abs/2106.07447)
-Self-supervised model for speech representation learning, using **offline clustering** and **masked prediction loss**.
+Hidden Unit Bidirectional Encoder Representations from Transformers (HuBERT) is a self-supervised model that allows the BERT model to be applied to audio inputs.
+HuBERT uses **offline clustering** and **masked prediction loss** to learn both acoustic and language models from continuous inputs.

 ### 🔹 [Whisper](https://openai.com/research/whisper)
-OpenAI’s multilingual speech recognition model for **robust ASR**, handling noise and multiple accents effectively.
+OpenAI's multilingual speech recognition model for **robust ASR**, handling noise and multiple accents effectively.
+Whisper is designed to be **noise-robust**, **multilingual**, and **open-domain**.

----

-## 🧠  Model Details

-### 🔹 HuBERT (Hidden-Unit BERT)
-Developed by Meta AI, HuBERT is a **self-supervised model** that learns speech representations by predicting masked regions in input audio based on pseudo-labels from clustering.

-### 🔹 Whisper
-Whisper is a general-purpose speech recognition system by OpenAI designed to be **noise-robust**, **multilingual**, and **open-domain**.

----

-## 🧰 Features

-- Emotion detection from speech using HuBERT
-- Transcription using Whisper
-- Record audio directly from browser or upload a `.wav` file
-- Simple Flask-based user interface
-- Fully offline support after model files are downloaded

 ---